 Political Science 101, 321, or 322, 401, or 402 and Statistics 215.
-Nine hours from American Government and Politics: 201, 202, 207, 216, 305, 308, 319, or 320; and nine hours from International and Comparative Politics: 203, 204, 213, 304, 307, 310, 317, or 327.
+Nine hours from American Government and Politics: 201, 202, 207, 216, 305, 308, or 319, and nine hours from International and Comparative Politics: 203, 204, 213, 310, 317, or 331.
 Nine hours from Economics, Psychology, History, Sociology, or Computer Science.
 Three hours of Directed Studies in Political Science.
 Political Science 201 is strongly recommended as background for advanced United States courses.
 Political Science 204 is strongly recommended as background for international and comparative courses.
 Desirable electives:

-Additional political science, psychology, philosophy, American literature, computer science.
-Other Educational Options in Political Science: Dual majors with Economics, English, a Foreign Language, History, Social Work, or Communications; Pre-Legal; Teacher Certification Secondary (7-12) Social Studies.
+Additional political science, psychology, economics, history, literature, philosophy, and computer science.
+Other Educational Options in Political Science:

+Dual majors with Economics, English, a Foreign Language, History, Social Work, or Communication; Pre-Legal; Teacher Certification Secondary (7-12) Social Studies.
 101 Introduction to Political Science 3 credits An examination of the fundamentals of political science with emphasis on the nature of democratic and totalitarian governments, methods of studying political science, contemporary political ideologies, and the major factors shaping the development of modern governments.
 151; 152; 251; 252 Directed Studies in Political Science 0 to 6 credits Directed individual study.